asreview/asreview-hyperopt/README.md

                         Balance strategy for active learning.
   -e FEATURE_EXTRACTION, --feature_extraction FEATURE_EXTRACTION
                         Feature extraction method.
-  -n N_ITER, --n_iter N_ITER
-                        Number of iterations of Bayesian Optimization.
-  -d DATASETS, --datasets DATASETS
-                        Datasets to use in the hyper parameter optimization Separate by commas to use multiple at the same time [default: all].
-  --mpi                 Use the mpi implementation.

 ```

 ### Data structure

-The extension will search for datasets in the `data` directory, relative to the current
+The extension will by default search for datasets in the `data` directory, relative to the current
-working directory, so put your datasets there.
+working directory.
+Either put your datasets there, or specify and data directory.

-The output of the runs will be stored in the `output` directory, again relative to the current path.
+The output of the runs will by default be stored in the `output` directory, relative to
+the current path.

 An example of a structure that has been created: